 When I listened to Malala Yousufzai address the Canadian Parliament the previous day, I felt nothing but respect for that girl.
 No, that woman.
 The way a nineteen year old woman could command the respect of the entire house, conservative and liberal was mesmerizing.
 I wished she spoke longer, I could listen for a long time perhaps with a Nazia Hassan tune playing in the background.
 She said she wanted to see more young ones sitting in the house of Parliament instead of many sitting there now, such was her appeal that even the oldest parliamentarians found themselves to be nodding.

 I was quickly brought back to reality, the reality of pessimism and anger.
 My country folks don’t really let such moments pass easy, you see most people can’t tolerate strong independent women.
-There was a woman being honored by a house of parliament and yet she stood their telling them that they have not done enough to support a girl’s education across the globe, she told them that they need to do more.
+She stood their telling them that they have not done enough to support a girl’s education across the globe, she told them that they need to do more.
 It pained me to watch so many of my own people accuse her for working on an ‘evil foreign’ agenda, obviously a girl’s right of education can only be something evil for the patriarchy.

 Society on this side of the world, both sides of the border have internalized misogyny.
 It comes easy for them, they all feel threatened by a woman who can speak, who has her own voice.
 Be it the Fatima Jinnah daring to stand up to the dictator Ayub, standing up for the rights of the Bengali people or even the Sharmeen at the Academy Awards wanting to protect millions of other women from ending up like the girl in the river.
 Every female politician in this country has had to bear with misogynistic remarks, has had to face attacks such as not being fit to rule because of course she is a woman.
 Ms Bhutto paid with her life after all.
 Don’t take me in the wrong sense, I do not mean to say that women can not rise above all of this or that they haven’t been able to ever, but we need to understand the fact that just because that they do, does not mean that the problem does not exist.
 When a sitting Defence Minister can refer to a woman as a ‘tractor trolley’ to shut her up, to silence her voice, or when the leader of the opposition can crack a joke at the expense of women in a ‘light mood’, because it’s annoying when women speak, it’s obviously business only when men speak, It does help in bringing me back to this harsh reality.